genomicsclass/leanpub/manuscript/modeling.md

 ```
 ## [1] 5.157894 5.157895
 ```

-The fit is quite good in this case:
+Note that the fit is quite good in this case:

 ```r
 theoretical<-qpois((seq(0,99)+0.5)/100,mean(counts))